Share This Guide

 What equipment do I need?

-To set up a hosted PBX, first you need to find out how many phone extensions you’ll need.
+To set up a hosted system, first you need to find out how many phone extensions you’ll need.
 If this number changes, your provider will add and remove as necessary.
 Next is to upgrade your internet.
 If your current internet supply doesn’t work well with the amount of calls you need, upgrade it to one with better broadband, faster speeds and higher bandwidth.
 Finally, choose a supplier and the equipment, and set up is taken care of for you.